Financial-Times/origami-website/_documentation/components.md

 #### Initialise every instance of one Origami component

-If your page has multiple instances of a single Origami component on your page such as multiple [informative messages](https://registry.origami.ft.com/components/o-message@2.3.5#demo-alert-neutral), for example, you can initialise them all in one go by using the built in `init()` function, which every JavsScript-supporting component has:
+If your page has many instances of a single Origami component on your page, say multiple [informative messages](/TODO) for example, you can initialise them all in one go by using the built-in `init()` function, which every JavaScript-supporting component has:

 <pre class="o-layout__main__full-span"><code class="o-syntax-highlight--javascript">// Require the component, assign it to a variable
 const oMessage = require('o-message');

 // Initialise all the oMessages oMessage.init();
-}</code></pre>
+</code></pre>

 #### Initialise each Origami component individually

-You'll have most control over components in this scenario, because you can tell the component to initialise with specific configuration, at a particular time or in a significant sequence.
+You can tell a single component to initialise with some specific configuration, at a particular time or in a significant sequence.
+You'll have most control over the components on your page in this scenario.

 <pre class="o-layout__main__full-span"><code class="o-syntax-highlight--javascript">// Require the module, assign it to a variable
 const oMessage = require('o-message');